X-ray spectroscopy: Characteristic X-ray spectroscopy

+An X-ray spectrometer serves as a vital instrument for detecting and analyzing the radiation emitted by various samples.
+Distinguishing the components of the X-ray beam based on their energy levels and intensities allows for a deeper exploration of the material's properties and its arrangement at the atomic level.
+This capability significantly enriches the understanding of the underlying characteristics of different substances.

 Energy-dispersive X-ray spectroscopy

-In an energy-dispersive X-ray spectrometer, a semiconductor detector measures energy of incoming photons.
-To maintain detector integrity and resolution it should be cooled with liquid nitrogen or by Peltier cooling.
+In an energy-dispersive X-ray spectrometer, a semiconductor detector measures the energy of incoming photons.
+To maintain detector integrity and resolution, it should be cooled with liquid nitrogen or by Peltier cooling.
 EDS is widely employed in electron microscopes (where imaging rather than spectroscopy is a main task) and in cheaper and/or portable XRF units.